firebird-finance/firebird-docs/docs/guides/vFarmvsvSafe.md

 **OVERVIEW**

 In order to maximize your investment, it is important for you to understand the difference between Value DeFi's vFarms and a vSafes.
-While they both yield generous rewards, they both hold unique and interesting features and we will cover each one of those in this guide; enjoy!
+While they both yield generous rewards, they both hold unique and interesting features that will be discussed in this guide; enjoy!

 ![Separator](../img/seperator.png)

-**vFarm Summary**
+**What is a vFarm?**

-A vFarm is a highly sophisticated liquidity mining pool that allows pool creators to set up vast amounts of parameters, including reward multipliers and rewards vesting, an option to reward their liquidity providers in a fair way while reducing selling pressure usually related to large quantities of tokens being suddenly released into circulation.
+A vFarm is a highly sophisticated liquidity mining pool that allows the pool creator to leverage a vast amount of parameters, including reward multipliers and vesting, to manage and customize the emission of their tokens and meet their needs.

+Let's take the screenshot below as an example:
 ![1](https://user-images.githubusercontent.com/78454114/112706767-78dc8300-8e74-11eb-9edd-5738691ae443.png)
-<center>vFarms with vested rewards</center>

-Projects who decide to lock their rewards have details shown on UI at Rewards locked tab.
-Clicking on block number 6675734 will take you to BSCscan block countdown page where you can see approximate time left till that block gets validated.
+The person who created the vFarm (the owner) gets to define the block number that will be used by the pool to issue the vesting.
+By clicking the block number on the user-interface (here, 6675734), your browser will take you to BscScan.com block countdown page where you can see the approximate time left until that block will get reached.

 ![2](https://user-images.githubusercontent.com/78454114/112706804-ad503f00-8e74-11eb-8e8d-7ecd5aab163f.png)

 It is also block number where 70 % of rewards will start to get linearly released.